-RTÉ News footage of Saint Patrick's Day festivities around the country, including parades, religious ceremonies and the blessing of the shamrock at military barracks.
+Saint Patrick's Day festivities around the country, featuring parades, religious ceremonies and blessing the shamrock.

 The Saint Patrick’s Day parade in Cork attracted huge numbers of spectators to Patrick’s Street and almost 50 firms, including Blarney Romany Caravans and Córas Iompair Éireann (CIÉ), took part in the industrial section of the parade.
 A contingent of the Civil Defence, Boy Scouts, Girl Guides and Rangers as well as pupils from local schools took part in the parade, which was reviewed by Minister for Defence Michael Hilliard on a specially erected stand.